smattymatty/mathew-storm-site/blog_content/Digital_Sovereignty/why-i-left-youtube-to-build-northtube.md

 **Discoverability is tough.** Without an algorithm or massive user base, getting noticed takes more work.

 **Features lag behind YouTube.** No automatic captions (yet).
 Upload process is clunkier.
 Mobile apps are rough.
-Transcoding is... a work in progress.
+Transcoding is a work in progress.

 **Most people haven't heard of PeerTube.** Explaining "it's like federated YouTube" gets blank stares.

 **Funding is uncertain.** We're bootstrapping with community donations.
-That's precarious compared to ad revenue (even ad revenue I hated).
+That's unstable compared to ad revenue.

 **It's more work for everyone.** Creators need to promote more.
 Viewers need to be more intentional.
 I need to actually moderate and maintain infrastructure.

 **You have a smaller audience.** At least initially.
-Maybe permanently.
 That's the trade-off for ethical alignment.

 These are real tradeoffs.
 NorthTube isn't "YouTube but better" - it's **different**, with different strengths and weaknesses.